An overview of the Anaphylactic Shock

 Understanding anaphylaxis and the things that can trigger this severe allergic reaction will help you manage your condition.

 If you have a history of allergies and asthma and have previously had a severe reaction, you are at increased risk of anaphylaxis.

 Allergists have the training and experience to review their history of allergic reactions, perform diagnostic tests (such as skin tests, blood tests, and oral food tests) to determine their triggers, review treatment options, and teach avoidance techniques.

 - Not sure if he has had an anaphylactic reaction.

 - Its symptoms are recurrent or difficult to control.

 - You have problems controlling your condition.

-- More tests are needed to determine the cause of their reactions.
+- More tests are needed to determine the cause of their responses.

-- Desensitization or immunotherapy may be useful in your case.
+- Desensitization or immunotherapy may be helpful in your case.

 - Daily medication is needed.